 History

-Polo: a marriage of equine history and sheer rock and roll, that remains woven through our walls.
-Our late founder Bryan Morrison, a distinguished businessman and music mogul in the 60s, 70s, 80s and 90s, had a hand in the careers of none other than Pink Floyd, The Jam, The Bee Gees, George Michael and many more.
-After unexpectedly becoming enthralled by the sport of polo and the accompanying lifestyle; in 1985 he purchased a rundown estate with the vision and intent to convert the land into a lavish club that ran by its own rules.
+Bryan was a distinguished businessman and music mogul in the 60s, 70s, 80s and 90s, he had a hand in the careers of none other than Pink Floyd, The Jam, The Bee Gees, George Michael and many more.
+After unexpectedly becoming enthralled by the sport of polo and the accompanying lifestyle, he purchased a rundown estate with the vision and intent to convert the land into a lavish club that ran by its own rules.
 In 1986, just one year after he purchased the land, Morrison succeeded in the monumental task of converting the 220-acre estate into a fully functioning polo club with His Royal Highness The Prince of Wales opening the club as its first member.

 Interestingly, the estate was originally the site of the Windsor Forest Stud, a former racing yard that, in its heyday, sent its best runners to the neighbouring Royal Ascot just one mile away.
 To this day, the stud’s signature race rail and gallops remain on the grounds as a reminder of their equine history.
 The marriage of the land’s prestigious horse racing history and Morrison’s rock and roll legacy has given birth to an unquestionably modern club that holds true to the wild, unpredictable and exhilarating spirit of polo.